Learning Physics at Future $e^-e^+$ Colliders with Machine: General Strategies

 The size of the samples for training and testing each classifier is set to $10^5 + 10^5$ and $5\times 10^4$, respectively, in Sec.~\ref{sec:BS}.
 In Sec.~\ref{sec:Hmeasurement}, we set it to $3\times 10^5 + 3\times 10^5$ and the real event number for 5ab$^{-1}$ data.
 For the backgrounds, the training samples are defined based on their real budget after preselection.
-These samples are simulated with Madgraph5~\cite{Alwall:2011uj} and parton shower with Pythia8~\cite{Sjostrand:2007gs}.
+These samples are simulated with Madgraph5~\cite{Alwall:2011uj} and parton shower with Pythia8~\cite{Sjostrand:2007gs}, unless otherwise specified.
 For the jet-level classifiers, the visible particles in each event are clustered into jets with $ee-k_T$ algorithm~\cite{Catani:1991hj}, using FastJet~\cite{Cacciari:2011ma}.
 We assume the detector to be perfect in Sec.~\ref{sec:BS} and use the built-in CEPC-detector~\cite{Ruan:2018yrh} and FCC-ee-IDEA templates~\cite{IDEACard} in DELPHES3~\cite{deFavereau:2013fsa} for the $\Gamma_h$ analysis in Sec.~\ref{sec:Hmeasurement}.
-In the $\Gamma_h$ analysis, we also simulate the detector effects on track observables by smearing the displacement of all secondary vertices by 5~$\mu$m, $i.e.$, the typical impact parameter resolution for such detectors~\cite{CEPCStudyGroup:2018ghi,Abada:2019zxq}.
+In the $\Gamma_h$ analysis, we also simulate the detector effects on the track observables by smearing the displacement of the SV from the primary vertex (PV) ($d_{\rm vertex}$) by $5\mu m$, $i.e.$, the typical $d_0$ resolution for such detectors~\cite{CEPCStudyGroup:2018ghi,Abada:2019zxq}.